pirey/seabird/README.md

 Hue 204 <img src="http://www.colorhexa.com/0099ff.png" height="16" width="16"> was chosen because:
 - a sky blue colour was desired
-- at 100% saturation and value, hue 204 features 3:1 contrast ratio (the ISO readability standard) with a white background
+- at 100% saturation and value, hue 204 features 3:1 contrast ratio (the ISO standard) with a white background

 ### step 2: choosing base colours